 The postage stamp-sized SD card is the format used by most digital cameras.
 SD has largely succeeded CompactFlash, although the latter is still popular in some older pro DSLRs.
 Most card manufacturers offer ranges that give you a choice of SDHC and SDXC, which both broadly do the same thing, just at slightly differing speeds and capacities.
 You'll find a more detailed explanation of this below.
 The best memory card for your needs will depend largely on how you want to balance capacity, speed and cost.

-If you're a photo enthusiast passionate about your hobby, then you could do worse than picking up the Extreme PRO SDXC card from industry stalwart SanDisk.
+If you're a photo enthusiast passionate about your hobby, then you could do worse than picking up the Extreme Pro SDXC card from industry stalwart SanDisk.
 This unassuming card is one of the best SD memory cards you can choose, with capacities ranging from 32GB to a staggering 1TB and an impressive UHS Speed Class 3 rating.

 However, the most impressive aspect of the Extreme PRO SDXC card is its write speeds of up to 90MB/s, which allows your camera to handle rapid-fire sequential shooting in both JPEG and RAW with ease.
-Meanwhile, its rapid 170MB/s read speed is perfect for a refreshingly fast workflow.
+Meanwhile, its rapid 200MB/s read speed is perfect for a refreshingly fast workflow.

 Aside from capturing Raw photographs, the data crunching on offer with this memory card also makes it suitable for 4K video capture.
 In short, this is a great, reliable all-rounder – and its price makes it hard to beat.

 Lexar has long been a go-to card brand for photo enthusiasts, with this pro card being top of the tree for us, deploying UHS-II tech to enable read speeds up to 300MB/s and 260MB/s write speeds.
+In our testing we recorded respectable 171MB/s read and 255MB/s write speeds - very impressive.

 Read our full Kingston Canvas React Plus SDXC UHS-II review for more details